-Environmental aspects Targets St teps taken to achieve the targets Waste Reduction The Group will actively implement the material-saving plan and measures to maintain or reduce the intensity of waste production. - Using electronic document processing system to minimize the use of paper Encouraging printing or photocopying on both sides of paper, where applicable Focusing on quality management to reduce wastage and scrap for less pollution resulted Energy Conservation The Group will actively implement the electricity-saving plan and measures to maintain or reduce the intensity of electricity consumption.
-Adopting LED lighting in some offices Setting the temperature of air-conditioning system in a range between 25°C to 26°C Switching off lights and unnecessary energy-consuming devices when they are not in use Water Conservation The Group will actively implement the water-saving plan and measures to maintain or reduce the intensity of water consumption. - Promoting environmental protection such as saving water and electricity by slogan or poster in office
+Environmental aspects Targets Steps taken to achieve the targets Waste Reduction The Group will actively implement the material-saving plan and measures to maintain or reduce the intensity of waste production.
+Classifying hazardous and non- hazardous waste according to relevant government regulations production.
+Adopting the 3R (Reduce, Reuse, Recycle) principle for general office waste disposal Using electronic document processing system to minimize the use of paper Encouraging printing or photocopying on both sides of paper, where applicable Focusing on quality management to reduce wastage and scrap for less pollution resulted Energy Conservation The Group will actively implement the electricity-saving plan and measures to maintain or reduce the intensity of electricity consumption. - Adopting LED lighting in some offices Setting the temperature of air-conditioning system in a range between 25°C to 26°C Switching off lights and unnecessary energy-consuming devices when they are not in use Water Conservation The Group will actively implement the water- saving plan and measures to maintain or reduce the intensity of water consumption.
+Cultivating employees' awareness of water conservation reduce the intensity of water consumption.
+Promoting environmental protection such as saving water and electricity by slogan or poster in office Installing water-saving devices such as faucets and other water-saving devices Maintaining and repairing water taps, water pipes, and water storage systems on a regular basis